 ARPANSA and other national and international health authorities, including the World Health Organization have assessed that continuous exposure to ultraviolet radiation (UVR) from the sun causes harmful effects on the skin, eye and immune system.

-UPF ratings and protection categories
+UPF ratings and classifications

 - Weave density.
 How much of the fabric is solid fibres and how much is space between the strands is important.
 The tighter the weave, the less space there is between the strands for the UVR to pass through.

 - Construction of the fabric.
 Most fabrics are either woven or knitted and the construction determines whether the amount of open area in a fabric changes when tension is applied.

 - Fabric thickness.
 As fabric thickness increases, the measured protection increases.

 - Tension.
 Stretching a knitted fabric will normally cause a decrease in the UPF rating as the spaces in the fabric open up.

 - Colour.
 In general darker colours and higher dye concentrations absorb more UVR than do lighter colours.